 7. Incorporating the Risk-Reward Ratio into Your Trading Strategy

-The risk-reward ratio should be an integral part of any trading strategy.
-Here are a few ways to incorporate it effectively:
+The risk-reward ratio should be a core component of any trading strategy.

 8. Application Across Different Asset Classes